prayag2010/PES-Project-4/README.md

 ---

+**Notes**
+This project does not use any KL25Z SDK functions, and relies on the MKL25Z4.h header file.

 **Description of repository contents:**
 >This repository contains ten folders, each having multiple source and header files.
 The description of the folders are as follows: